agco/elastic-harvesterjs/README.md

 Apart from that it also provides a number of helper functions to synchronize Harvest / Mongodb resources with an Elasticsearch backend.

+### Elastic-Search Tools

+Find useful elastic-search tools as well as their documentation in /non-functionals.

 ## Features